 The new plan comes after Trustees decided it was not possible to secure money to renovate the former tram depot in it’s current form in the wake of two failed attempts to attract funding.

-The museum faces a race against time to secure a permanent home after landlords at its current premises at Market Mews decided against extending it lease beyond 2021.
+The museum faces a race against time to secure a permanent home after landlords at its current premises at Market Mews decided against extending the lease beyond 2021.

 However, local residents at the meeting raised concerns over the lack of maintenance being carried out and suggestions work may need to be postponed entirely while organisations consider funding proposals.